Former Hopkins basketball star transferring from Michigan to U

 It is also a much deeper team.
 The youngest team in the Big Ten last season, the Gophers return every starter – the fifth is Grace Grocholski from Wisconsin – all five of whom were ranked in the top 100 in their recruiting class by ESPN: Braun (28), Battle (39) and Heyer (55) in the 2022 class, Hart (64) in 2021, Grocholski (98) last year.

-Then there is the incoming class of guards Tori McKinney (Minnetonka High School), and McKenna Johnson, a high-scoring guard from Wilmot (Wis.) who actually graduated early and joined the Gophers mid-season, though she did not play.
+Then there is the incoming class of guards Tori McKinney (Minnetonka), and McKenna Johnson, a high-scoring guard from Wilmot, Wis., who actually graduated early and joined the Gophers midseason, though she did not play.

-McKinney comes to the Gophers with strong defensive credentials, being named the state's defensive player of the year the last two seasons by Prep Girls Hoops.
+McKinney comes to the Gophers with strong defensive credentials, being named the state's defensive player of the year the past two seasons by Prep Girls Hoops.
 Johnson, who averaged 26.1 points and 10 rebounds in her last full high school season, was ranked 63rd in the 2024 class by ESPN.
-And then Stewart, who will add much-needed depth in the post.
+Stewart will add much-needed depth in the post.

-And now Woodson, who, considering her familiarity with much of the team either through high school basketball or AAU play, should it in quickly.
+Woodson, considering her familiarity with much of the team either through high school basketball or AAU play, should fit in quickly.